 In respect of child arrangements, mediation can help parents make day- to- day arrangements, long term planning around holidays, birthdays and Christmas, as well as decisions about education, religion and meeting new partners.
 Establishing a way of communicating, to enable parents to co-operate in the future, is often a positive outcome of mediation.

 Working out financial arrangements can be a difficult undertaking for a separating couple to deal with on their own.
 Divorce mediation helps to resolve issues over property and other assets, as well as questions over income and debts.

-Divorce mediation gives people control over outcomes and ensure they have a voice.
+Divorce mediation gives you a voice and control over outcomes.
 It reduces polarisation and escalation of conflict.
 Inevitably, how you wish to resolve your issues will depend on the circumstances of the case.
-It is likely your choice will be influenced mainly by how far there is a need for a directive approach in your case, taking into account factors of cost and timing, and how far you feel a face to face negotiation if likely to be helpful.
-However courts increasingly encourage separating couples to try mediation because research has shown they produce more lasting, co-operative outcomes.
+It is likely your choice will be influenced by factors such as cost and timing, and how far you feel a face-to-face negotiation will be helpful.
+However, Courts increasingly encourage separating couples to try mediation because research has shown they produce more lasting, co-operative outcomes.

 Unfortunately some relationships come to an end as a result of violence or abuse.
 If this is the case then you may be able to claim compensation through the Criminal Injuries Compensation Authority.
 We provide a CICA claims service and can advise as to whether you could make a claim for compensation.